 Being a mother with a child going through the college process is a little like child birth — while it’s happening it’s sooooo painful, but when it’s over you look back and think it wasn’t that bad (but it really was!).

+Parents love to share information about how to apply to college and pay for it.
 So if you’re a parent with a high school student, gather as much advice as you can.
 Navigating college admissions and financing is as much a rite of passage for parents as it is for students.

 1) Start learning about the college process way before your child’s high school tells you to.